bluehalo/ngx-leaflet-draw/README.md

 ```

 #### leafletDraw
-This attribute is an attribute directive that initiates the draw plugin.
+This is an attribute directive that initiates the leaflet draw plugin.

 #### leafletDrawOptions
 Input binding for the options to be passed to the draw plugin upon creation.